polettix/Data-Tubes/manual.md

 If you have some complicated format, your best option is to just code a tube to deal with it.
-For example, the following code would turn a paragraph with HTTP headers into a hash of arrays:
+For example, the following code would turn a paragraph with HTTP headers into a hash:

 ```perl
 sub parse_HTTP_headers {